conorriches/website/content/blog/access-control.md

 * The backboard is just to hold the various components which connect to eachother electrically with jumper wires.
 * Decide if you want the finished product to be mounted in an enclosure:
   *  if so, cut your acrylic so that it fits inside the enclosure
-  *  if not, you can make a protective enclosure from acrylic
+  *  if not, you can make a protective enclosure from acrylic - clear acrylic looks very smart!
 * The standoffs are so you can safely secure the different items to the backboard without risk of items shorting or touching the backboard.
 * If you use mirror acrylic, the standoffs also allow a glimpse under the boards and gives a good effect.